nubbthedestroyer/docker-workshop/exercises/4.1-dockerCompose/README.md

 hello world
 ```

+*** Make sure you don't have the -I argument here or you will not see the message, just headers.

 Wohoo!
 We get a valid response!
 Try playing around by making more changes in the app.

 That concludes our tour of Docker Compose.
 With Docker Compose, you can also pause your services, run a one-off command on a container and even scale the number of containers.
 I also recommend you checkout a few other [use-cases](https://docs.docker.com/compose/overview/#common-use-cases) of Docker compose.
 Hopefully I was able to show you how easy it is to manage multi-container environments with Compose.
 In the final section, we are going to deploy our app to AWS!